danbev/learning-cpp/README.md

     #define _LIBCPP_NAMESPACE _LIBCPP_CONCAT(__,_LIBCPP_ABI_VERSION)
     #define _LIBCPP_ABI_VERSION 1

+So this is an inline namespace used for versioning in libc++.

 ### Inline namespaces
 Is a namespace that automatically exports all symbols to the parent namespace.